calexil/SaltyRank/README.md

 A tool to pull rank data from saltybet.com and display it in terminal.

 ## Usage
-Simple clone the repo, edit rankcheck.py so your email and password are in the definitions at the top, and run it in terminal:
+Simple clone the repo and run rankcheck.py in terminal:

 `python rankcheck.py`

+## Options